 Step into a magical world where woodland creatures roam free to learn circus tricks, share stories around the campfire, and congregate for an afternoon pillow fight.
 This is a land where the weird, wonderful and wacky are embraced with a creative quirk and quintessential English charm, igniting imaginations of young and old.
-This is Just So; a totally kid-centric festival which focuses on imaginative outdoor play, in the heart of the Cheshire countryside, and this is our Just So Festival review.
+Just So is a totally kid-centric festival which focuses on imaginative outdoor play, in the heart of the Cheshire countryside, and this is our Just So Festival review.

 Like many summer festivals around the UK, you’ll find lots of great music and amazing food stalls.
 But there are so many activities, installations and performances to keep the kids entertained (which in turn makes the parents’ job easier!)